mideind/Embla_iOS/README.md

 ## GPL License

-This program and its source code is &copy; 2019 Miðeind ehf. and is released as open source software under terms and conditions of the
+This program and its source code is &copy; 2019 Miðeind ehf. and is released as open source software under the terms and conditions of the
 [GNU General Public License v3.](https://www.gnu.org/licenses/gpl-3.0.html)